Sunday, November 1, 2020

 Aha.
 Now it all made sense.
 "You can’t let your loyal subjects catch you just shoving this under the bed and pretending it doesn't exist, eh?”
 Varhi teased in a playful tone.

 “You don’t need to remind me…!”
-Avotash growled at him.
+Avotash growled at him, interrupting the young mercenary's reminiscing of events nearly a month ago.
 “Besides, I cannot answer their questions until I have answers either way.
 That would be your task.
 Will you take the job or not?”

 Varhi uncrossed his arms and leaned on his left side while placing his right hand on his hip, just above his satchel.
 “I go in alone, without backup, but I can do it my own way?”
 Varhi asked for confirmation.